testit-tms/adapters-java/testit-adapter-junit4/Readme.md

 - `Step` - the designation of the step

 Description of methods:
+- `Adapter.addLink` - link in the autotest result
-- `Adapter.link` - links in the autotest result
+- `Adapter.addLinks` - links in the autotest result
+- `Adapter.addAttachment` - attachment in the autotest result
+- `Adapter.addAttachments` - attachments in the autotest result
+- `Adapter.addMessage` - message in the autotest result

 ### Examples